rohan-paul/Awesome-JavaScript-Interviews/webpack/webpack.config-file.md

 # Loaders

-Loaders let you run preprocessors on files as they’re imported.
+Webpack accepts a loader object which specify loader to apply to files that match the test regex and exclude files that match the exclude regex.
+So, loaders let you run preprocessors on files as they’re imported.
 This allows you to bundle static resources beyond JavaScript, but let’s look at what can be done when loading .js modules first.
+In this below case we’re applying the babel-loader to all files with a .js extension that aren’t in node_modules and are not in bower_components

 module: {
 +     rules: [